 Three quarters of mid-sized and large companies offer a financial wellness program that goes beyond basic retirement planning, and many plan to expand the program to a wider set of advice services.
 The goal is to help employees get their personal finances in order, which will further reduce stress and make them more productive on the job.

+Financial wellness and medical wellness need to go hand-in-hand.
+While medications and doctor appointments are easily available with the help of online medical stores such as Phlo (a UK Pharmacy), it is not sufficient as having financial stability is also critical for staying healthy for employees.
 Millions of workers struggle with money issues: 52% of workers say they are stressed about their finances and 45% say their stress has increased over the last 12 months, PwC found.
 Nearly half spend three hours each week thinking about or dealing with personal finance issues.

 Perhaps most surprising is that younger employees are more worried about finances than older employees-and thus more likely to engage in and benefit from a financial wellness program.
 That’s probably a good thing.
 Young workers have more time to correct their financial behavior and find retirement security.